Starting school is an exciting time, and parents always have great hopes for their children’s future.

-Children I see in my practise are often “smart but feeling dumb”.
-They know they are smart, but cannot understand why they are unable to keep up with others in the classroom.
+Children I see in my practise often describe themselves as “smart but feeling dumb”.
+They know they’re not stupid, but don’t understand why they can’t keep up with others in the classroom.
 They feel dumb, and self esteem suffers.
-As a result they often become restless and act out though frustration.
+As a result they often become restless and act out though frustration, or shutdown and withdrawn.

-Learning and behaviour naturally improves when we are able to identify and address gaps in their early development.
-This is known as developmental delay.
+Learning and behaviour naturally improves when we are able to identify and address gaps in their early development, known as developmental delay.

 Small Child as a Sponge

 Small children are like sponges.
 Their senses are completely open to their surroundings, and they take in everything.
-Sometimes, however, these sensory impressions are too much for your child to process.
-They become easily overwhelmed.
+Sometimes, however, these sensory impressions are too much for your child to process, and they become easily overwhelmed.